 An opportunity for prospective Aboriginal students to experience life as a medical student

 Summer school dates: Monday, 28 October – Friday 1 November 2019

 Kruki (pronounced Croc-i) is the Anaiwan word for medicine man.

-The Kruki Indigenous Summer School has been created to give prospective Aboriginal students an insight into studying medicine in Armidale through the Joint Medical Program (JMP).
+The Kruki Indigenous Summer School was created to give prospective Aboriginal students an insight into studying medicine in Armidale through the Joint Medical Program (JMP).

 The JMP is delivered at the University of New England and the University of Newcastle, and supported by the Central Coast Local Health District and the Hunter New England Area Health Service.

-Throughout the Kruki Summer School, various activities and workshops provide participants with “a week in the life of a year 1 medical student”.
-Our aim is to build confidence, motivation and demystify the study of medicine for Aboriginal students.
+Throughout the Kruki Summer School, various activities and workshops provided participants with “a week in the life of a year 1 medical student”.
+Our aim was to build confidence, motivation and demystify the study of medicine for Aboriginal students.